 11th – 12th Grade College Trips

 During Trips Week, juniors travel together on a three-day tour of college campuses sponsored by the College Counseling Office.
 Each year, our college counselors choose a different set of schools to tour, with the intent of showing students a wide range of campus types, from large state universities to mid-size schools and small, liberal arts colleges.
 They choose schools in urban and suburban settings to show students that college campuses look and feel differently based on location.
 While touring college campuses with the counselors, our students learn what to look for on a campus, and the kinds of questions to ask, while also beginning to define some of their own preferences for size, type and location of colleges suited to their interests.
+This year, our 11th grade students will spend time touring Miami University; University of Dayton; Denison University; Kenyon College; and Case Western Reserve University.

 Seniors spend the time making visits to specific colleges for tours, interviews or overnight stays; working on college applications and essays; or reviewing for upcoming standardized tests.